JaiSwarup/pixelledger/test/README.md

-# Test Configuration for BrandPool
+# Test Configuration for PixelLedger

-This directory contains unit tests for the BrandPool project.
+This directory contains unit tests for the PixelLedger project.

 ## Test Structure